 What’s on Tap for Compensation Teams in 2024

 Well, 2024 is here!
-As with every new year, there’s that familiar mix of excitement and maybe a bit of worry about what exactly the 2024 300x175future holds.
+As with every new year, there’s that familiar mix of excitement and maybe a bit of worry about what exactly the future holds.
 No one can predict the future with absolute certainty, but there are some clear trends in the compensation space that all comp pros should be prepared for.
 This year, comp pros should expect to see several evolutions in the industry that could have a major impact on their day-to-day.

 1. Big Changes across the Compensation Technology Space